Key tax moves for 2023

-- There are tax-planning strategies to consider before the end of the year, like maximizing deductions, making sure to avoid penalties and fees, and using tax-smart investing techniques.
+- Don't wait until the end of the year.
+There are tax-planning strategies to consider throughout the year, like maximizing credits and deductions and using tax-smart investing strategies.

-- A tax advisor and financial professional can help you build a tax-smart investing plan that works for you.
+- A tax advisor and financial professional can help you build a tax-smart investing plan that works for you all year long.

 3. Put your savings to work